hedyhli/outline.nvim/README.md

     auto_close = false,
     -- Automatically scroll to the location in code when navigating outline window. auto_jump = false,
+    -- boolean or integer for milliseconds duration to apply a temporary highlight -- when jumping. false to disable.
+    jump_highlight_duration = 300,

     -- Vim options for the outline window show_numbers = false,